Sharpen Digital Therapeutic Interventions for Adolescent Mental Health

 Sharpen® Digital Therapeutic (Sharpen DTX) Platform

-Sharpen DTX, is a multi-component digital therapeutic and care management platform that supports clinician-directed behavioral health interventions for children and adolescents ages 10 and up.
+Sharpen DTX is a multi-component digital therapeutic and care management platform.
+It supports clinician-directed behavioral health interventions for children and adolescents ages 10 and up.
 The system integrates seamlessly within EHR software as a SMART-on-FHIR clinical application.
-Every intervention consists of modules, CBT activities, downloadables and crisis response information.
+Every intervention consists of modules, CBT activities, downloadable resources, and crisis response information.
 The system can also operate outside of EHR with a stand-alone clinician dashboard.
-Patients are able to manage activity through a dashboard containing various components for additional engagement informed through Sharpen’s AI recommendation engine.

 Study 1: Clinical Waitlist Management

-Child and adolescent patients awaiting pediatric eating disorder treatment (n=37) were prescribed interventions through EHR-integrated Sharpen DTX.
-In some cases clinicians prescribed one intervention, and on multiple occasions, the patients were prescribed several interventions, including: eating disorder, depression/anxiety, dietetics and resiliency.
-The patients in this pilot do not have access to a dashboard of any kind.
-They only received the interventions via SMS and/or email.
-The pilot began July 1, 2025 and has since expanded to other levels of care, including: inpatient, partial-hospitalization, outpatient and intensive outpatient.
+In July 2025, child and adolescent patients awaiting pediatric eating disorder treatment (n=37) were prescribed interventions through EHR-integrated Sharpen DTX.
+In some cases, clinicians prescribed one intervention.
+In other cases, patients received several interventions, including those for eating disorders, depression/anxiety, dietetics, and resiliency.
+The patients in this pilot did not have access to a dashboard.

 Clinical Waitlist Management Results